 2. Track down absentee owners using the Land Registers or, if the flat is rented, the Register of Landlords held by your local council.
 If you still can’t trace the owner, you can post repair notices through their letterbox addressed to ‘The Owner.’

 3. When a majority of owners make a decision about maintenance, tell other owners immediately and give them 28 days notice to appeal to the Sheriff Court about the decision.
-(The Sheriff can overturn any decision he or she decides is not in the interests of all of the owners, or is unfairly prejudicial to one or more owners.)
+(The Sheriff can overturn any decision they decide is not in the interests of all of the owners, or is unfairly prejudicial to one or more owners.)

 4. Find a mediator – A lot of disagreements can be sorted out by a neutral party, such as a property manager or a professional mediator.